 |Processing time||15 minutes||1-3 business days|

-How to compare transfer companies when transferring money to Norway
+How to compare transfer companies when sending money to Norway

 - Exchange rates.
 The rate of exchange greatly influences just how affordable your transaction is, so compare each provider’s rates with those offered by the competition.

 - Fees.
-You’ll usually need to pay a fee to send your funds, although some companies offer fee-free transfers when you send large amounts.
+You’ll usually need to pay a fee to send your funds, although some companies offer no-fee transfers when you send large amounts.

 - Transfer options.
-Some companies will allow you to place limit orders and forward contracts, and sometimes schedule recurring payments for the weeks and months ahead.
+Some companies will allow you to place limit orders and forward contracts, which allow you to lock in an ideal exchange rate now and transfer the money later, and sometimes schedule recurring payments for the weeks and months ahead.